UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Experiments

-The \textit{Gibson} dataset~\cite{xia2018gibson} contains 118 synthetic scenes (each smaller than 300m$^2$).
-Following~\cite{chen2024f3loc}, we use two subsets: Gibson (f) for training, (24,779 sequences of 4 frames each), and Gibson (t) for testing (118 trajectories ranging from 280 to 5,152 steps).
+\textbf{Datasets.} We evaluate our method and the baselines on three datasets: Gibson~\citep{xia2018gibson}, and two versions of LaMAR~\citep{sarlin2022lamar}.
+The \textit{Gibson} dataset~\citep{xia2018gibson} contains 118 synthetic scenes (each smaller than 300m$^2$).
+Following~\citet{chen2024f3loc}, we use two subsets: Gibson (f) for training (24,779 sequences of 4 frames each), and Gibson (t) for testing (118 trajectories ranging from 280 to 5,152 steps).
 It features upright camera poses, low to medium occlusion, and a large FoV of $108^\circ$.

-\textit{LaMAR:} To evaluate in real-world settings, we use a subset of LaMAR~\cite{sarlin2022lamar}, focusing on indoor sequences of the HGE building.
+\textit{LaMAR:} To evaluate in real-world settings, we use a subset of LaMAR~\citep{sarlin2022lamar}, focusing on indoor sequences of the HGE building.
 This large-scale scene covers approx.\ 22,500~m$^2$.
 The dataset includes camera poses, degrees of occlusion from low to high, and a narrow FoV of $48^\circ$.
 It consists of 16 sessions totaling 5,187 images, split into 12 sessions for training (3,820 images), one for validation, and 3 for testing.
-While prior work \cite{chen2024f3loc} is only evaluated on a custom version of this scene, cropping the complicated parts (\eg, long corridors), we use the entire scene.
+While prior work \citep{chen2024f3loc} is only evaluated on a custom version of this scene, cropping challenging parts (e.g., long corridors), we use the entire scene.

-\textit{Structured3D} is a large-scale synthetic dataset comprising 3,296 furnished indoor scenes and 78,453 perspective images~\cite{zheng2020structured3d}.
-The images feature non-upright camera poses, low to medium degrees of occlusion, and a medium field of view (FoV) of $80^\circ$.
-We use the official train/test split.

-\textbf{Baseline.} We compare to F$^3$Loc~\cite{chen2024f3loc} as it is the state-of-the-art floorplan localization approach.
+\textbf{Baseline.} We compare to F$^3$Loc~\citep{chen2024f3loc} as it is the state-of-the-art floorplan localization approach.
 We use their pre-trained models and also train them ourselves with the provided code to make them applicable to the LaMAR dataset.
 While we consider its purely monocular version (F$^3$Loc mono) as our main competitor, we also show results for F$^3$Loc fusion, which uses both monodepth and multiview stereo.
 Let us note that our method can also easily benefit from multiview stereo.
-Additionally, to study the individual contribution of our uncertainty-aware depth prediction, we evaluate our approach without uncertainties.
-To this end, we simplify the observation model and the loss by assuming that $\mathbf{\hat{b}}_t$ consists of constant, identical components.
+Additionally, to study the individual contribution of our uncertainty-aware depth prediction, we evaluate our approach without post-processing.